darktable-org/dtdocs/content/lua/printing-labeled-images.md

 The first example showed us the very basics of lua and allowed us to check that everything was working properly.
 Now let's do something a little bit more complex.
 Let's try to print a list of images that have a "red" label attached to them.
 But first of all, what is an image?

 ```
-local darktable = require "darktable"
+local Ansel = require "Ansel"
-local debug = require "darktable.debug"
+local debug = require "Ansel.debug"
-print(darktable.debug.dump(darktable.database[1]))
+print(Ansel.debug.dump(Ansel.database[1]))
 ```

 Running the code above will produce a lot of output.
 We will look at it in a moment, but first let's look at the code itself.

-We know about `require darktable`.
-Here, we need to separately `require darktable.debug` which is an optional section of the API that provides helper functions to help debug lua scripts.
+We know about `require Ansel`.
+Here, we need to separately `require Ansel.debug` which is an optional section of the API that provides helper functions to help debug lua scripts.

-`darktable.database` is a table provided by the API that contains all images in the library database.
+`Ansel.database` is a table provided by the API that contains all images in the library database.
 Each entry in the database is an image object.
 Image objects are complex objects that allow you to manipulate your image in various ways (all documented in the `types_dt_lua_image_t` section of the API manual).
-To display our images, we use `darktable.debug.dump` which is a function that will take anything as its parameter and recursively dump its content.
+To display our images, we use `Ansel.debug.dump` which is a function that will take anything as its parameter and recursively dump its content.
 Since images are complex objects that indirectly reference other complex objects, the resulting output is huge.
 Below is a cut down example of the output.

 ```
 toplevel (userdata,dt_lua_image_t) : /images/100.JPG